acchurch/my-academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Anna Church is a graduate student in the Department of Sociology at The Ohio State University.
+She is also a graduate afifliate for the Institute of Population Research (IPR).
+Her research interests include reproduction, demography, and gender inequality.
+She has previously conducted work exploring disparities in infant mortality rates and breastfeeding initiation rates.